uhafner/karatest/README.md

 ## License

-All source code is under [MIT license](http://opensource.org/licenses/MIT).
+All source code is copyrighted by Ullrich Hafner and licensed under the [MIT license](http://opensource.org/licenses/MIT).